DanielTakeshi/debridement-code/config/README.md

 # Calibration

+- `calib_circlegrid_left_v00_ONELIST.p` and the one for `right` contain ONE LIST with all the data needed.
+They are of length 36.
+- The `backup` directory has the original pickle files where we have to load one by one.
+I had to make the lists since I mistakenly double counted one of the circles (but I knew which one, don't worry...) and manually removed it.
+The point is, it's easier to load it in with one list, so I changed it to do that!

+# Older Stuff (don't look at it...)

+Do not look at this ..

 I used `final_calib` version 0, but I messed up the cameras.
 I'm now using version 1 and this time I saved the bounding box so I can cross-reference with this later.
 Hopefully that will resolve things.
 I'm also trying to do my visuals for the random forest regressor to see where calibration is going wrong.